Sunbeamstress/Blackbirds/Design Document.md

         worth of pleasure from placing this dog-eared pig iron into the weaver's palm.
         I'll take it!"

    In practice the players can decide how they want to talk.
-It's up to us to build a world in which they want to do it the "correct" way.
+It's up to us to build a world in which they want to do it the "correct" way - and if not, that's just fine.

 * Music is unique to the game, but is depicated in a way that a player in today's society can understand - music might be performed in a tavern full of smelly peasants and the odd knight, but it's played on a modern-looking guitar, and might even include a drummer.
 That said, there are just as many people classically trained on harpsichords or shamisens.

+* Language is used in another context: to speak directly to the player, and subliminally enforce the fantasy aspects of the world.
+If we were to simply go "you live in a castle and wear t-shirts" this setting would be a failure.
+It has to be immersive.

+   - There are police, and peasants might even call them the same things you'd call police, but they're *prefects*, and respond to a *magistrate*, not a sheriff or captain or what have you.

+   - The citizens are revolting?
+The prefects roll out a tank - but it's not a *tank*, it's an *iron coalhound*.

+   - Guns are guns - but they come in various "classes" that determine their caliber, and these are named after blades: longsword, dagger, rapier, etc.

 ### Clothing Conventions